Preprint available & under review

 #Phillips-Cremins is a member of the New York Genome Center (NYGC ALS Consortium)

-10. Sara Cappelli, Alida Spalloni, Fabian Feiguinn, Giulia Visani, Ursa Susnjar, Anna-Leigh Brown, NYGC ALS Consortium#, Marco De Bardi, Giovanna Borsellino, Maria Secrier, Hemali Phatnani, Maurizio Romano, Pietro Fratta, Patrizia Langone, Emanuele Buratti, NOS1AP is a novel molecular target and critical factor in TDP-43 pathology, Brain Communications, 4(5): 2022.
+3. Sara Cappelli, Alida Spalloni, Fabian Feiguin, Giulia Visani, Ursa Susnjar, Anna-Leigh Brown, The NYGC ALS Consortium#, Marco De Bardi, Giovanna Borsellino, Maria Secrier, Hemali Phatnani, Maurizio Romano, Pietro Fratta, Patrizia Langone, Emanuele Buratti, NOS1AP is a novel molecular target and critical factor in TDP-43 pathology, Brain Communications, 4(5): 2022.
+PMCID: PMC9576154.
+PMID: 36267332.

 Published: https://doi.org/10.1093/braincomms/fcac242